Mortgage

 4. Don’t rack up more debt

-Resist the urge to swipe those credit cards to buy furniture for your new home, or to take out a new car loan.
+Resist the urge to take out a new auto loan or swipe those credit cards to buy furniture for your new home.
 More debt will raise your DTI ratio, and may hurt your chances of getting to the closing table on schedule.

-Yes, you can use your credit card to make a mortgage payment but you’ll have to use a third-party service and will likely pay fees or interest charges, so be sure to read the fine print.
-You should also understand how this use of your credit card will affect your credit score, since charging a mortgage payment will almost certainly increase your credit utilization rate significantly.
+Yes, you can use your credit card to make a mortgage payment.
+However, you may need a third-party service to do so and you could have to pay fees or interest charges — so be sure to read the fine print.
+You should also understand how this use of your credit card will affect your credit score, since charging a mortgage payment will almost certainly increase your credit utilization rate.

 It may be more challenging to qualify for a mortgage with no credit, but it can be done.
 In fact, Fannie Mae and Freddie Mac have alternative requirements that apply to borrowers with no credit who want to take out a conventional loan.
-FHA, VA and the U.S. Department of Agriculture (USDA) loans also allow for alternative methods of verifying creditworthiness.
+The FHA, VA and USDA also allow for alternative methods of verifying your lending risk.

-No, most lenders won’t allow you to use a personal loan to fund a mortgage down payment.
+No, most lenders won’t allow you to use a personal loan for a mortgage down payment.
 The rules governing conventional, FHA, VA and USDA loans prohibit this.

 Today's Mortgage Rates